fivexl/website/content/blog/FivexL reaction/index.md

 * WKLD.05.
 Detect and remediate exposed secrets.
 The advised CodeGuru may be too expensive.
 Store your secrets in Secrets Manager or SSM Parameter Store and have your code fetch them dynamically.
 See the limitations of those services to understand which is more suitable for your use case.
 </br>

 * WKLD.07.
 Log data events for S3 buckets with sensitive data.
 By default, CloudTrail doesn’t log data events.
 You may enable logging if your S3 bucket contains sensitive data worth guarding.
 However, those who operate with large data volumes will suffer from huge bills.
 You might consider using S3 access logs as an alternative is a far more affordable option that will cope with the majority of data (if not all).
-Find more information here and see what works for you https://docs.aws.amazon.com/AmazonS3/latest/userguide/logging-with-S3.html
+[Find more information here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/logging-with-S3.html) and see what works for you.
 </br>

 * WKLD.12.
 Use VPC endpoints to access supported services.
 This is solid advice.
 Users should definitely use Gateway VPC endpoints for DynamoDB and S3.
 Those are free and will keep your sensitive data from traversing a public internet and save money on data transfer via NAT.
 Though for other services, AWS offers interface endpoints and those you need to provision to subnets, they actually cost money.
 Not a lot, but if you do not send any sensitive data to the service (for example, ECS control plane) and data volume is low, then you will pay more than you save and not gain any security benefits.